|

 0 no-hitters

-Of the 9 ballparks to open since 2002, Philadelphia's Citizens Bank Park is one of only two that has been the site of a no-hitter and that no-hitter was one of the most memorable of all time, as the Phillies' Roy Halladay threw it in Game 1 of a 2010 NLDS playoff series against the Reds.
+Of the 9 ballparks to open since 2002, Philadelphia's Citizens Bank Park is one of six that has been the site of a no-hitter and the first no-hitter tossed there was one of the most memorable of all time, as the Phillies' Roy Halladay threw it in Game 1 of a 2010 National League Division playoff series against the Reds.

 |